The Australian War Memorial

 The Design

 G for George is a Lancaster bomber that completed 89 missions with No. 460 Squadron RAAF over Germany and occupied Europe during World War II.
-The new development at the Memorial will enable George and other large artifacts to be displayed permanently.
+The new development at the Memorial will bring George and other large artifacts out of storage and into their new homes for permanent display.

-Minmud used reference photographs and 3D models to meticulously reconstruct George, ensuring a realistic and accurate representation of both the aircraft and the gallery.
-By combining historical data with advanced digital techniques, Minmud was able to bring the historic bomber to life for visitors.
+Minmud used photographs of George and 3D models, to meticulously reconstruct George, ensuring a realistic and accurate representation of the aircraft within the vision of the gallery.
+By combining historical data with advanced digital matte painting techniques, Minmud was able to bring the historic bomber to life.